Kenneth Bae's sister says Rodman was in a position to do some good and refused

-There has been speculation the evidence North Korea cites may in fact have been something Bae was carrying with him, perhaps a Bible or some other religious literature.
+There was speculation the evidence North Korea cites may in fact have been something Bae was carrying with him, perhaps a Bible or some other religious literature.

-His mother, Myunghee Bae, who visited her son in North Korea in October, told CNN that her son was a devout Christian who had not understood the North Korean system.
+His mother, Myunghee Bae, who visited her son in North Korea, told CNN that her son was a devout Christian who had not understood the North Korean system.
 North Korea is officially an atheist state.

 North Korea is considered to have one of the most repressive penal systems in the world.
 Human rights groups estimate that as many as 200,000 people are being held in a network of prison camps that the regime is believed to use to crush political dissent.

 His mother and sister have told CNN that more than 10 months into Bae’s sentence, his health is failing.